ElderCare & Homeschooling

 Julie Caprera (MA) is a critical care nurse and homeschooling mom who began caring eight years ago for her mother-in-law, who had been diagnosed with Alzheimer’s disease.

-Florence (“Flo”) Feldman (NC) served as the Home Educators Association of Virginia’s convention director for 15 years.
+Florence (“Flo”) (Feldman) Banta (NC) served as the Home Educators Association of Virginia’s convention director for 15 years.
 During that time, she was the primary caregiver for her mother for nearly six years in her home and gradually took over the tasks her mother could not perform for four years prior to that.
 Flo is working on a documentary of the last three years of her mother’s life, hoping to help and inspire others who are caring for someone with dementia.

 Mary Sayre (PA) and her husband, HSLDA board member Dr. Rodger Sayre, have been caring for elderly relatives over the past 10 years, while raising 11 children.
 After multiple strokes, seizures, and an amputation, the final 18 months of Rodger’s father’s care was provided in their home.
 They continue to assist Rodger’s 91-year-“young” mother with banking, bills, and business decisions.
 Mary is also overseeing the care of her parents, as her mother suffers from chronic Lyme disease, and her father recently underwent “routine” heart valve replacement surgery that resulted in over eight weeks of hospitalization.